-Review Schema-

 If you believe that you contributed to your bicycle accident in Denver, do not assume that you are ineligible for a financial recovery.
 With assistance from a bicycle collision attorney, you may still be able to obtain financial compensation.
 Colorado uses a modified comparative negligence law, meaning that if a victim is partially at fault for a wreck, his or her compensatory award will be reduced by the percentage of fault.

 In other words, you could still recover partial compensation even if you share fault for the accident with the driver.
-An attorney can help you combat the comparative negligence defense to preserve your right to recover as much as possible.
+A bicycle attorney can help you combat the comparative negligence defense to preserve your right to recover as much as possible.

 Common Injuries Suffered in Bicycle Crashes